 The civilian casualty figures included in this summary are based on the following reports: Unnamed local Pakistani officials (Pakistan Today)

-But a spokesman for the Pakistan military responded strongly to the New York Times Report.
-He denied Pakistan carried out the strike, saying: ‘Such an accusation is a distortion of the facts and seems to be aimed at diluting Pakistan’s stance on drone strikes.’
-The Long War Journal subsequently reported that ‘US intelligence officials involved with the drone program in Pakistan’ said this and the subsequent strike were ‘US operations’.
+But a Pakistani military spokesman strongly denied Pakistan carried out the strike, saying: ‘Such an accusation is a distortion of the facts and seems to be aimed at diluting Pakistan’s stance on drone strikes.’
+The Long War Journal subsequently reported ‘US intelligence officials involved with the drone program in Pakistan’ said both strikes were ‘US operations’.

-Location: Spinwam, North Waziristan
+Location: Spinwan, North Waziristan

-Ob312 – February 8 2013
+Ob313 – February 8 2013

 ♦ 6-9 killed